IntEL4CoRo/intel4coro/README.md

 >Note: Please start the "Xpra Desktop" in the JupyterLab Launcher to initiate the virtual display before you run GUI applications.

+#### Troubleshooting

+1. JupyterLab instance crashed when running `colcon build`

+    Limit the number of building threads like this: `colcon build --parallel-workers 2`

 ### On Local Machine

 #### Prerequisites